menoua/cog-task/README.md

 This tool provides an easy way to write and execute different types of interactive actions that are usually useful in experiments involving cognitive sciences.
 E.g., display an image/video, play sounds, show text, measure reactions to events (through key presses or clicks), measure action completion times, ask questions, etc.

 This application is written in [Rust](https://www.rust-lang.org/) using the [egui](https://github.com/emilk/egui) graphical framework.
-To generate a task, a description file in the rust object notation (RON) format should be created by the experiment designer.
+To generate a task, a description file in the rust object notation ([RON](https://github.com/ron-rs/ron); see "Tooling" section of its README for syntax highlighting) format should be created by the experiment designer.
 The task file consists of three main fields: name, configuration, and blocks (self-contained pieces of the experiment that should be run in one sitting).
 Each block in itself consists of three main fields: name, configuration (overriding the task configuration), and actions.
 The actions are specified in the form of a tree (graph) with nodes of type `Action`.

 `Action`s are the fundamental building blocks of experiment design.
 There are many [types](https://github.com/menoua/cog-task/tree/master/src/action/core) of actions:
 * Some actions are containers, i.e., they contain other actions within.
 Container actions are how the tree is constructed.
 For example, the action `Seq` is a sequence container which stores a list of sub-actions that will be run in sequence, one after the other.
 Another example is the `Par` action which is a parallel container, storing a list of sub-actions that will start at the same time (but might end at different times).